tzaffi/streamlit-cdk-fargate/README.md

 **DON'T FORGET TO [TEAR DOWN](#tear-it-down) YOUR DEPLOY AFTER USAGE !!!!**

 ## How long does that take?
+Around 10-15 minutes.
+In particular:
-It should take less than a minute to setup the project, and another 10 minutes or so to stand up the stack on AWS.
+1. Less than a minute to setup the project locally
+2. 10 minutes or so to stand up the stack on AWS

 ## Caveats